kalxas/rasdaman/doc/main/02_inst-guide.rst

 Example Database
 ================

 A demonstration database is provided as part of the delivery package which contains the collections and images described in the *Query Language Guide*.
-To populate this database, first install the system as described here in the *Installation Guide* and the base DBMS specific *External Products Integration Guide*, and then invoke ``rasdaman_insertdemo.sh`` in the ``bin`` directory.
-This script makes use of the example images sitting in the ``examples`` directory, as well as the ``insertppm`` executable described below.
+To populate this database, first install the system as described here in the *Installation Guide*, and then invoke ``rasdaman_insertdemo.sh`` in the ``bin`` directory.
+This script makes use of the example images sitting in the ``examples`` directory.

 It is recommended to populate this demo database - it occupies only marginal disk space - first: Successful generation of this database shows overall successful rasdaman installation.

 Before the test programs can be used, the demo database has to be created and schema information has to be imported.
-The following command line creates the database *RASBASE* (see also :ref:`sec-system-install`):
+The following command line creates the database *RASBASE*:

 ::